gorostuck/cli-games/README.md

 A bunch of games with questionable quality and effort put into them.

 - SQRTCALC: Approximate the square root of a number.
 (DONE)
-- NCURSOR : Shoot things in ncurses.
+- NSHOOTER : Shoot things in ncurses.